PrimeAcademy/readme-template/README.md

 _Note, include this only if you have a license file.
 GitHub will generate one for you if you want!_

 ## Acknowledgement
-Thanks to [Prime Digital Academy](www.primeacademy.io) in Kansas City who equipped and helped me to make this application a reality.
+Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.
 (Thank your people)

 ## Support
 If you have suggestions or issues, please email me at [youremail@whatever.com](www.google.com)